swathi-gurijala/SD_PhotoBooth/README.md

-# DV PhotoBooth 🎞️
+# SD PhotoBooth 🎞️

 ## 🎯 Final Output - UI Preview
 Below is a screenshot of the app interface:

 ![Photobooth UI Screenshot](https://github.com/swathi-gurijala/SD_PhotoBooth/blob/main/vite-project/public/images/Screenshot%202025-07-13%20232307.png)

-DV PhotoBooth 🎞️ is a fun and interactive virtual photo booth built with React and Vite.
+SD PhotoBooth 🎞️ is a fun and interactive virtual photo booth built with React and Vite.
 Simulates a retro-style booth with coin insert, curtains, webcam feed, filters, and downloadable photo strips.

 ## 📚 Table of Contents